Jaxboards/Jaxboards/README.md

 #### JS Compilation

-_EXPERIMENTAL / IN PROGRESS_: All Javascript sourcecode is modularized into ES6
-classes, and is bundled together using [rollup](https://www.npmjs.com/package/rollup).
+All Javascript sourcecode is modularized into ES6 classes, and is bundled together using [rollup](https://www.npmjs.com/package/rollup).
 To build a bundled source ("jsnew.js") from the modules, run: